 Rule 17Ad-22(e)(15)(i) Rule 17Ad-22(e)(15)(i) requires a covered clearing agency to establish, implement, maintain and enforce written policies and procedures reasonably designed to determine the amount of liquid net assets funded by equity based upon its general business risk profile and the length of time required to achieve a recovery or orderly wind-down, as appropriate, of its critical operations and services if such action is taken.

-LCH maintains both a Recovery Plan and a Wind Down Plan, which are reviewed annually, or following material changes.
+LCH SA maintains both a Recovery Plan and a Wind Down Plan, both of which are LCH SA Board-approved documents and which are reviewed at least annually, or following material changes.